iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 iPhone 14 Pro portrait mode (3x), Photo: Amy Davies

-Video specifications between the two phones are very similar.
+The video specifications of these two phones are very similar.
 Both offer 4K at up to 60fps in the normal video mode.
-There’s also “ProRes” video recording, which is something designed to appeal to advanced video creators.
+There’s also “ProRes” video recording, which is designed to appeal to advanced video creators.
 This is available in 4K, but only if you have a 256GB or above model.

-A slight change is to “Cinematic” mode, which allows you to record videos with a shallow depth of field effect, which is now available in 4K for the iPhone 14 Pro, compared to Full HD for the iPhone 13 Pro.
+There is a slight change to the “Cinematic” mode, which allows recording of videos with a shallow depth of field effect.
+This is now available in 4K for the iPhone 14 Pro, while for the iPhone 13 Pro is only available in full HD recording .

 Another new feature for the iPhone 14 Pro is “Action mode”, which promises to deliver better image stabilisation when recording movies in shaky situations.
-This is intended to take on the likes of the GoPro market and will be a big plus for some people, and completely irrelevant to some.
-In practice, it doesn’t seem to make a huge amount of difference if the “action” it is compensating for isn’t particularly extreme, but it becomes more noticeable if you move the camera around a lot more – such as while jogging.
+This is intended to take on the likes of the GoPro market and will be a big attraction to some people while irrelevant for others.
+In practice, it doesn’t make a huge amount of difference if the “action” it is compensating for isn’t particularly extreme, but it becomes more noticeable if you move the camera around a lot more, such as while jogging.

 Otherwise, both have slow-mo video, both use Dolby Vision HDR and both offer video functions such as Time-lapse with stabilisation.

-The iPhone 14 Pro uses pretty much an identical design to its predecessor, the iPhone 13 Pro.
+The iPhone 14 Pro’s design appear pretty much identical to the iPhone 13 Pro’s.

-As such, both offer a 6.1-inch screen, which is a Super Retina XDR display.
+Both have a 6.1-inch Super Retina XDR display.
 The iPhone 14 Pro has an ever-so-slightly higher resolution at 2556×1179 pixels, compared to the 13 Pro’s 2532×1170 pixels.
 Both are 460ppi, and both offer refresh rates of up to 120Hz.
-The iPhone 14 Pro promises to be brighter in outdoor conditions but placing the two phones side by side doesn’t result in any majorly obvious differences to the naked eye.
+The iPhone 14 Pro promises to be brighter in outdoor conditions but placing the two phones side by side doesn’t result in any obvious differences to the naked eye.

 iPhone 14 Pro and iPhone 13 Pro